 Ice machines need cleaning and attention for two reasons:

-- To protect the machine from high temperatures and result in higher reliability.
+- To protect the machine from high temperatures thereby protecting its reliability.

 - To clean contaminants that are introduced via human contact with the ice machine and storage bin.